-Destination: Prescott (pronounced preskit by the locals), which calls "everyone's hometown."
+Destination: Prescott (pronounced preskit by the locals), whose motto is "Everyone's hometown."

-Specifically, Whiskey Row and The Palace, where Wyatt Earp hang out before decamping further south to Tombstone.
+Specifically, Whiskey Row and The Palace, where Wyatt Earp hung out before decamping further south to Tombstone.

 A real drink in a real bar, at the bar.